Calculator

 Tax credits

-Your Working Tax Credit or Child Tax Credit will stop straight away if you successfully apply for Tax-Free Childcare.
+If you successfully apply for Tax-Free Childcare, your Working Tax Credit or Child Tax Credit will stop straight away.
+You cannot apply for them again.

 Childcare vouchers